BREAKING: ATF just changed ALL the rules by fiat… ALL 80% frames are serialized firearms overnight…

 What is the ATF's new rule regarding 80% lower receivers?

 The ATF has issued an open letter reclassifying all 80% lower receivers as firearms.
-They must now be serialized under the 1968 Gun Control Act, meaning they can only be sold through FFLs with background checks, effectively ending their previous status.
+They must now be serialized under the 1968 Gun Control Act, and their sale is restricted to FFLs with background checks.

-How does the ATF's new rule affect the sale of 80% lower receivers?
+How does the ATF's new rule impact the sale of 80% lowers?

 Related News